Jodie Burrage: 2025: Australian Open first win

 Burrage started her 2025 season at the Auckland Open where she entered the main draw as a lucky loser and defeated wildcard entrant Vivian Yang in the first round, before losing her next match to Hailey Baptiste in a deciding set tiebreak.

 Using her protected ranking to gain entry into the main draw at the Australian Open, she defeated qualifier Léolia Jeanjean to reach the second round, where she lost to third seed Coco Gauff.

 In February, again using her protected ranking, Burrage entered the ATX Open, defeating Petra Kvitová in the first round, before losing to Ajla Tomljanović.

 She received a late call-up to the Great Britain squad for the BJK Cup qualifying round held in the Hague in April.
 Burrage partnered Katie Boulter to defeat Suzan Lamens and Demi Schuurs in the decisive doubles as her team overcame the Netherlands to secure a place at the finals.

 Once more using her protected ranking, Burrage made her main-draw debut at the French Open, but lost to Danielle Collins in the first round.

-Moving onto the grass-court season, she was given a wildcard entry into the Queen's Club Championships in London, losing in the first round to eighth seed Amanda Anisimova in three sets.
+Moving onto the grass-court season, she was given a wildcard entry into the Queen's Club Championships in London, losing in the first round to eighth seed Amanda Anisimova, in three sets.
 Two weeks later at the Eastbourne Open, Burrage again entered the main-draw as a wildcard and defeated Moyuka Uchijima to reach the second round, where she lost to second seed Barbora Krejčíková in a match which went to a third set tiebreak.
 At Wimbledon, once more entering the main draw thanks to a wildcard, Burrage lost to Caty McNally in round one.

+2026: BJK Cup qualifier

+In April, having not played a competitive match since September 2025, Burrage was named as part of the Great Britain team for their BJK Cup qualifier against Australia in Melbourne.
+She teamed up with Harriet Dart to defeat Storm Hunter and Ellen Perez in the doubles to clinch the overall tie and secure Britain's progress to the finals.